💡 Web projects can be hard. Our solutions specialists can help!

 At CloudCannon, we’ve created an open-source library called Bookshop to make working with components in SSGs as simple as possible.
 Better yet, as we’ll see later in the tutorial, Bookshop has tight integration with CloudCannon so our content editors will be able to build and update pages visually using our component library.

 At a high level, we’ll pull each component into a Hugo partial.
-We'll also create a metadata file for each component to give it a name and describe the it’s expecting.
+We'll also create a metadata file for each component to give it a name and describe the data it’s expecting.

 Bookshop integrates with Hugo as a Go module.
 To use a module in Hugo, your site must be a module itself.
 To achieve this, first check Go is installed by running the following in your terminal: